 Kroon Hall is Yale's greenest building, LEED Platinum certified, and a flagship for the university’s commitment to sustainable ideals.
-It is designed to use 50 percent of the energy of a comparably sized, efficient modern building.
-The new home for the School of Forestry & Environmental Studies joins with two adjacent buildings to create a new unified campus within a campus, establishing a highly visible center for the study of the environment at Yale.
+It was designed to use 50 percent of the energy of a comparably-sized, efficient modern building.
+The new home for the School of Forestry & Environmental Studies joins with two adjacent buildings to create a unified campus within a campus, establishing a highly visible center for the study of the environment at Yale.

-Kroon Hall has received extensive media attention since opening in 2009 as well as 18 design awards, among them a top ten green building award from the AIA Committee on the Environment and a design award from the Royal Institute of British Architects.
+Kroon Hall has received extensive media attention since opening in 2009 as well as 18 design awards, among them a Top 10 green building award from the AIA Committee on the Environment and a design award from the Royal Institute of British Architects.
 The Architects’ Journal chose Kroon as its building of the year.

 Constructed of stone, concrete, steel, and glass, it is sited between two neo-Gothic buildings on Yale's Science Hill.
 It forms two new courtyards, reintroducing the collegiate urban fabric of Yale’s core campus to Science Hill.
 The gabled roof recalls its neighbors while integrating photovoltaic solar collectors and skylights.
 The end walls are glass with wooden screens that offer sheltered views in both directions.
 The top floor is a cathedral space housing a conference center with large lecture hall, classrooms, and a cafe.
 The middle floors accommodate faculty offices, while the bottom floor has more classrooms and a library that lead out to the lower courtyard.